XXalchemist/Automation_Testing_Practice/Readme.md

 # About this Repo

-### It consists mini projects reagrding training in Automation Testing :-
+### It consists mini projects related ton Automation Testing :-

 - Appium
 - C#